apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Fact check: Are Haitian immigrants in Springfield in the US illegally?**
+**Harris visits North Carolina, in second trip to areas ravaged by Helene**

-You can read more about it [here](https://www.aljazeera.com/features/2024/10/5/fact-check-are-haitian-immigrants-in-springfield-in-the-us-illegally).
+You can read more about it [here](https://www.washingtonpost.com/politics/2024/10/05/kamala-harris-north-carolina-helene/).

 ## Requirements
 - Python 3.8